marklchaves/caughtmyeye/_posts/2020-03-22-hugo-pagespeed.md

 <blockquote>The world’s fastest framework for building websites</blockquote>

 OK.
 It might be the fastest framework for building sites.
-But, let's see what Google PageSpeed think how fast Hugo sites perform.
+Let's check what Google PageSpeed thinks about Hugo's site speed.

 ---